OnkarBhattacharya/PortfolioForge/docs/AI_MODELS.md

     3. The flow constructs a prompt that assigns the model the persona of an expert career coach.
     4. The model generates a `suggestedDescription` and `suggestedSummary`, which are displayed to the user.

+### 2. AI-Powered Translation

+- **Purpose**: To provide on-the-fly translation for portfolio content, enabling users to reach a global audience.
+- **Model Used**: `googleai/gemini-2.5-flash` for fast and accurate translation.
+- **Flow File**: `src/ai/flows/translator.ts`
+- **API Route**: `src/app/api/translate/route.ts`
+- **Technical Flow**:
+    1. The user selects a target language and clicks a "Translate" button.
+    2. The frontend sends the text content and target language to the `/api/translate` route.
+    3. The `translatorFlow` is invoked, which instructs the Gemini model to translate the text.
+    4. The API route returns the translated text, which is then displayed in the UI.